-The underwriters have an option to buy up to 360,564 additional ordinary shares from us and up to 360,564 additional shares from the Selling Shareholders at the public offering price less the underwriting discounts and commissions set forth on the cover page of this prospectus.
+The underwriters have an option to buy up to additional ordinary shares from us at the public offering price less the underwriting discounts and commissions set forth on the cover page of this prospectus.
 The underwriters have 30 days from the date of this prospectus to exercise this option to purchase additional shares.
 If any shares are purchased with this option to purchase additional shares, the underwriters will be separately committed, subject to the conditions described in the underwriting agreement, to purchase shares in approximately the same proportion as shown in the table above.
 We will pay the expenses associated with the exercise of the option.